Our recruiting process for our next academy is now open. Please be sure to note all of our hiring process dates and times.

-Candidates should come prepared to answer questions asked by a panel consisting of firefighters, officers and other fire rescue members.
-Individual interview times will be scheduled at a later time following the Ride Along.
+Candidates should come prepared to answer questions asked by a panel consisting of firefighters, officers, and other fire rescue members.
+Individual interview dates and times will be scheduled at a later time following the Ride Along.

 Candidate Physical Ability Test (CPAT) – See details below

 WSFR requires all reserve candidates to be in possession or in the process of obtaining a valid CPAT certification.
 CPAT is a nationally recognized physical test that consists of eight separate events that require you to progress along a predetermined path from event to event in a continuous manner.
 This test was developed to allow fire departments to obtain pools of trainable candidates who are physically able to perform essential job tasks at fire scenes.